Nikolay Alexeyev: Fighting hate speech

-Nikolay Alexeyev consistently supports criminal prosecution of politicians, officials and public figures for the incitement of hatred towards people on the basis of their sexual orientation and gender identity.
+Alexeyev consistently supports criminal prosecution of politicians, officials and public figures for the incitement of hatred towards people on the basis of their sexual orientation and gender identity.

 In 2005 he asked for the opening of a criminal case against the leader of "Prezumptsia" committee from Krasnodar Albert Gayamyan for his homophobic statements during an unsanctioned rally in the center of Krasnodar in October 2005.
 The request was dismissed by the prosecution department.
-In 2006 Nikolay Alexeyev, together with activist Nikolay Baev, unsuccessfully tried to achieve criminal prosecution of Russian mufti Talgat Tadjuddin who said in the interview to Interfax that gays, who would show up at the gay parade, should be whipped because the Islamic prophet, Muhammad, called for killings of homosexuals.
-In 2008 Nikolay Alexeyev and activists Nikolay Baev and Kirill Nepomnyaschiy asked for criminal prosecution of Tambov region governor Oleg Betin who said in an interview that "gays should be torn and their pieces thrown in the wind".
+In 2006 Alexeyev, together with activist Nikolay Baev, unsuccessfully tried to achieve criminal prosecution of Russian mufti Talgat Tadjuddin who said in the interview to Interfax that gays, who would show up at the gay parade, should be whipped because the Islamic prophet, Muhammad, called for killings of homosexuals.
+In 2008 Alexeyev and activists Nikolay Baev and Kirill Nepomnyaschiy asked for criminal prosecution of Tambov region governor Oleg Betin who said in an interview that "gays should be torn and their pieces thrown in the wind".
 All Russian courts, including the Supreme Court, dismissed the complaints and the activists appealed to the European Court of Human Rights.

 Campaign against closing of Moscow gay club "Dusha i Telo" ("Body & Soul")

 In August 2009 Prefect of Moscow's Northern Administrative District Oleg Mitvol announced his intention to get the leading Moscow gay club "Dusha i Telo" closed.
-Nikolay Alexeyev and his fellow activists supported the campaign against the closing of the club.
-In October 2009 Nikolay Alexeyev organized a press conference in the Independent Press Center where the Russian pop stars, including Lolita Milyavskaya, Shura and "Mirazh" band, talked in support of the persecuted venue.
+Alexeyev and his fellow activists supported the campaign against the closing of the club.
+In October 2009 Alexeyev organized a press conference in the Independent Press Center where the Russian pop stars, including Lolita Milyavskaya, Shura and "Mirazh" band, talked in support of the persecuted venue.
 "Dusha i Telo" was closed but later the courts ruled that the termination of the contract was unlawful, though the club never reopened again.
 In October 2010 Oleg Mitvol was dismissed from the Prefect position.

 Pride House during Sochi Winter Olympics

-In August 2010, after his trip to Vancouver and Whistler, Nikolay Alexeyev announced the plans of his organization to open Pride House of LGBT during Sochi Winter Olympic Games in 2014.
+In August 2010, after his trip to Vancouver and Whistler, Alexeyev announced the plans of his organization to open Pride House of LGBT during Sochi Winter Olympic Games in 2014.
 While in Canada, he studied similar project, for the first time in Olympics history realized by Vancouver gay activists.
 The letters of intention to open Pride House in Sochi were sent to the International Olympic Committee and the Organizing Committee of Sochi Olympics.